Solving The Indoor Vs. Outdoor Cats Debate

-One of the first decisions a cat owner has to make is whether or they should let their cat be an outdoor — or both an indoor and outdoor — cat.
+One of the first decisions a cat owner has to make is whether or not they want their cat to be an indoor vs outdoor cat.

 While being outdoors might seem like fun for your cat — especially knowing that cats have natural instincts to hunt and explore — that doesn’t necessarily mean it’s the best choice for the long-term health — or lifespan — of your cat.